bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_api.md

 -------------

 The BC Data Catalogue is built using an open source data portal software called [CKAN](https://github.com/ckan/ckan/blob/master/README.rst).
-Some users may prefer to use the API to manage thier content in the BC Data Catalogue, while others may prefer to use the applicaiton itself.
-This page provides guidance on the use of the Catalogue API to manage metadata and data within the BC Data Catalogue.
+Some users may prefer to use the API to manage thier content in the BC Data Catalogue, while others may prefer to use the application itself.
+This page provides guidance on the use of the Catalogue API to manage resources and data within the BC Data Catalogue.

 |**AUDIENCE**|
 |:---:|